Kozea/Radicale/DOCUMENTATION.md

 Open GNOME Settings, navigate to _Online Accounts_ > _Connect an Account_ > _Calendar, Contacts and Files_.
 Enter the URL (e.g. `https://example.com/radicale`) and your credentials then click _Sign In_.
 In the pop-up dialog, turn off _Files_.
 After adding Radicale in _GNOME Online Accounts_, it should be available in GNOME Contacts and GNOME Calendar.

+#### Evolution

+In **Evolution** add a new calendar and address book respectively with WebDAV.
+Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your username.
+Clicking on the search button will list the existing calendars and address books.

+Adding CalDAV and CardDAV accounts in Evolution will automatically make them available in GNOME Contacts and GNOME Calendar.

 #### Thunderbird

 Add a new calendar on the network.
 Enter your username and the URL of the